Building Energy Code

 The Building Code Enforcement Branch under the Fire and Building Safety Commission encourages the development of building code law enforcement programs within state agencies and political subdivisions and exercises any program of supervision that is approved by the Fire Prevention and Building Safety Commission.
 The branch enforces building laws and related variances as well as other orders that apply to Class I structures (buildings other than one- and two-family dwellings), industrialized buildings and mobile structures.
 The local building official is responsible for the enforcement of the requirements for all one- and two-family dwellings (Class 2).

-Currently, the commercial code references ASHRAE 90.1-2007 and the residential code references 2009 IECC and 2009 IRC.
+Currently, the commercial code references ASHRAE 90.1-2007 and the residential code references 2018 IECC with amendments.

 A sample building ordinance by county is available here.